seungrokj/ai_sprint_paris/guide_4_developing_vllm/README.md

 python setup.py develop
 ```

 to install your editable vLLM version.
+Modifications done from the VM on vLLM's Python source code will then be immediately be visible in the container, and when rerunning `vllm serve`, or `1_bench.sh` and `2_profile` scripts.

 ## Available ROCm dependencies